jmsaRuc/Viability_of_Localized_Open-source_LLMs_in_Practice/README.md

 DB client: http://localhost:7474

 - import recent Stack Overflow data for certain tags into a KG
-- embed questions and answers and store in vector index
+- embed questions and answers and store them in vector index
 - UI: choose tags, run import, see progress, some stats of data in the database
 - Load high ranked questions (regardless of tags) to support the ticket generation feature of App 1.